Stocks Little Changed as Investors Play It Safe Ahead of the Fed

 ADVERTISEMENT

-The S&P 500 telecommunications sector jumped 2% on Tuesday, among the biggest gainers in the broad index, after CNBC reported that T-Mobile and Sprint were in active talks about a merger.
-Sprint rose 8%, while T-Mobile gained 4.4%.
+The S&P 500 telecommunications sector climbed 1.9% on Tuesday, among the biggest gainers in the broad index, after CNBC reported that T-Mobile and Sprint were in active talks about a merger.
+Sprint rose 8.4%, while T-Mobile gained 5.2%.

-Shares of health-care stocks lagged behind, with the S&P 500 health-care sector recently down 0.6%.
-Insurer Aetna and kidney care company DaVita lost nearly 3% apiece.
+Shares of health-care stocks lagged behind, with the S&P 500 health-care sector recently down 0.9%.
+Insurer Aetna and kidney-care company DaVita were recently down 3.6% and 2.4%, respectively.

-Meanwhile, U.S. government bond prices strengthened, with yield on the benchmark 10-year U.S. Treasury note recently at 2.214%, according to Tradeweb, compared with 2.230% on Monday.
+Meanwhile, U.S. government bond yields were steady ahead of the Fed decision, with the benchmark 10-year U.S. Treasury note recently at 2.232%, according to Tradeweb, from 2.230% Monday.
 Yields fall as bond prices rise.

 "The data that has been coming out from the U.S. has been a bit of a mixed bag...so I think it is maybe time for the Fed to take a break," said Trip Miller, managing partner at Gullane Capital Partners, who doubts the central bank will increase rates again this year.